-This course leads to an internationally recognised lifeguard qualification.
+This course leads to an internationally recognised lifeguard qualification and certification.
 Through basic first aid classes the student will learn how to respond to specific water-based life threatening situations, which will help them care for people in crisis as they wait for medical professionals to arrive and could lead to certification through the American Red Cross.
 The course is highly practical and a core aim is to develop the ability to practise health-enhancing behaviours and avoid or reduce health risks in the aquatic environment.

-Outward Bound Skills through The Duke of Edinburgh Award
+Outward Bound Skills (through The Duke of Edinburgh Award)

-- Grade: 11-12 - Course Credit 0.5 credit - Prerequisite: Commitment and enthusiasm to step out of their comfort zone and to be able to self-manage. - Subject Category: Physical and Health Education.
+- Grade: 11-12 - Course Credit 0.5 credit - Prerequisite: Commitment, enthusiasm to step out of comfort zone, and self-management. - Subject Category: Physical and Health Education.

 The Duke of Edinburgh Award (DofE) is an international youth awards programme.
 The awards recognise adolescents for completing a series of self-improvement exercises.
 The programmes are at three progressive levels which, if successfully completed, lead to a Bronze, Silver, or Gold Duke of Edinburgh's Award.
 With assistance from adult Leaders, participants select and set objectives in each of the following areas: